LionsPhil/prometheus-enviro-sensors/README.md

 - Support more of the environmental sensors, like the relevant EnviroHat ones.
   - [MICS6814](https://shop.pimoroni.com/products/mics6814-gas-sensor-breakout) (CO, NO2, NH3)
-- Allow using the CPU temperature compensation logic that's in the examples for the BME280, for setups that have the board mounted directly over it.
-(I use a short GPIO ribbon cable.)
-- For that matter, implement `vcgencmd measure_temp` as an optional sensor, so it can be compensated for Prometheus-side with a computed metric if desired.
 - Feed the BME280 pressure reading into the SCD41, per the latter's datasheet.
 This is a fairly unlikely pair of breakouts though, given the overlap in temperature and humidity functionality.
 - Bother to set up the Prometheus console to support multiple instances.
 - Suggest some Prometheus alerts, like high CO₂ concentrations.